 A general partnership is ownership by two or more persons or business entities.
 Each member of the partnership is considered a general partner and has equal rights and responsibilities unless otherwise agreed.
 It is the default form of partnership that is created when two or more persons or business entities engage as co-owners of a business-for-profit.
 It is important to determine what ownership model you wish to engage prior to making an offer to purchase a property.
 General Partnerships fall under state regulation.
 General partnerships are tax reporting entities, but not tax paying entities.
 Taxes are paid through the individual tax returns of members of the partnership.

 Each partner has unlimited liability for any legal or financial responsibilities of the partnership.
 All partners can be liable for one partner’s actions.Limited Partnership

 A limited partnership (LP) is comprised of at least one general partner and one or more limited partners.
 The general partners are responsible for all business management, including deciding when to sell the property, and assume unlimited legal and financial liability.
 Limited partners generally are only liable for the money they invest and no legal liability for the action of the general partners.
 Limited partnerships are tax reporting entities, but not tax paying entities.
 Taxes are paid through the individual tax returns of the partners.Limited Liability Partnership

-A limited liability partnership (LLP) is a rarely used ownership model for commercial real estate.
+A limited liability partnership (LLP) is an ownership entitity comprised of any number of limited partners.
+This is a rarely used ownership model for commercial real estate.
 In this model, one or more